 — Kevin Paul (@kevinspaul) August 20, 2013

 Sticking with Girardi, consider the following regarding the Yankees manager.
 New York has been clashing with A-Rod for weeks, jawing back and forth, and causing distraction after distraction.
 If you combine that with the injuries to players like Teixeira, Granderson, A-Rod and Jeter, one could easily argue that Joe Girardi deserves to be mentioned in the AL Manager of the Year race.
-Bear in mind, the award will likely go to another manager that makes the playoffs, but Girardi at least deserves to receive some votes, as the Yankees (64-59) are still within reach of a Wild Card berth.
+Bear in mind, the award will likely go to another manager that makes the playoffs.
+Still, Girardi at least deserves some votes.
+After all, the Yankees (64-59) are within reach of a Wild Card berth.

 As for Alex Rodriguez, he’s a unique mixture of defiance, guts, attitude and deceit.
 After getting plunked by Dempster, with the crowd’s cheers likely echoing in his head, A-Rod almost looked as if he was ready to burst into tears.
-But why should that feeling be any different for him, considering that he’s the only suspended Biogenesis player to still be on the field, and he’s been hearing this from fans for weeks.
-Yet, here he is, and A-Rod was actually able to focus enough to hit a clutch home run late in the game.
+But why should that feeling be any different for him?
+He’s still the only suspended Biogenesis player to still be on the field.
+He’s been hearing this from fans for weeks.
+Yet, A-Rod was able to focus enough to hit a clutch home run late in the game.

 Don’t for a minute think that this is over.
-Look no further than a four-game set starting in New York on September 5th, when these two teams face off yet again.
+Look no further than a four-game set starting in New York on September 5th.
 Expect Girardi and the Yankees to retaliate against one of Boston’s marquee players – perhaps David Ortiz.
 While it may come off as defending Rodriguez and his messy story in New York, it will instead be defending a teammate.
 If Girardi can get that fired up on one occasion, he’ll likely do it a second time, especially in front of the home fans.